muratboy/ayna/README.md

 # ayna

-Just a simple app for using phone like a mirror.
+Just a simple app for using your phone as a mirror.